hello-robot/stretch_ros2/stretch_simulation/README.md

 You should go through all the sections in Getting Started to run this package correctly.

+> NOTE: If you are running on a Stretch robot, you can skip to [Setting up Mujoco](#setting-up-mujoco-15-minutes)

 Estimated install time: `~1-2hrs`.

 ### Install ROS2 Humble (10 minutes)

+> NOTE: Please do not run this step if you are running on a Stretch robot.

 The commands below are taken from this guide: https://docs.ros.org/en/humble/index.html